sneha-radder/java-engine-tech-test/README.md

 mvn test
 ```
  * Watch the output for any test fail/ pass information.
  * All data tables can be found in 'profile.xlsx' file under titled tabs.
+You do not have to parse the xlsx.

 ### Required Tasks